 Under these circumstances, might we not dare to take literally Paul's language of dressing in Christ?
 Might we not dare to conclude that Paul's exhibition of himself in possessed form included props, such as a mask, distinctive clothing, or whatever it is that Paul means when he says that he bears the marks of Christ on his body?
 Obviously this suggestion is more than a little speculative, and I have no idea how one would go about proving it.
 Nonetheless, I believe that such a scenario is supported by Giovanni's analysis, and has at least the benefit of forcing us to think differently-- dramatically different-- about who and what Paul, and Pauline Christianity, really was.
 Thank you.

 Hello, everyone.
 I wanted to also say thank you so much for this invitation to engage with your work, Giovanni.
 Giovanni has produced an extremely, extremely stimulating book that combines anthropological research with close textual understanding of key New Testament passages that speak about spirit possession and exorcism.
-His aim is, quote, "to initiate a process [INAUDIBLE] narratives," end quote.
+His aim is, quote, "to initiate a process [AUDIO OUT] narratives," end quote.

 What makes Giovanni's book so stimulating is not only what it says about the ancient world, but what it says about our experience of modern world.
 Giovanni carefully defamiliarizes readers of conventional understandings of keywords, such as spirit, daimon, possession-- words that appear throughout the work in quotation marks.
 For me, some of the most stimulating points in the book were not specific exegetical ones that Giovanni makes about particular passages from the Gospels or from Paul, but rather the points that he makes about how we as academics intellectually frame ideas and the models that we uncritically use over and over again.